benshinnick/algorithm-contest/README.md

 React application for visualizing sorting and pathfinding algorithms competing agianst each other in real time.

 ## Motivation
 I built this project because all algorithm visualization tools I could find online made it difficult to compare different algorithms, especially for algorithms with similar time complexites.
-My goal with this project is to give the user a good sense of which sorting and pathfinding algorithms perform better (or worse) than other related algorithms.
+My goal with this project is to give the user a good sense of why and when sorting and pathfinding algorithms perform better (or worse) than other related algorithms.

 ## Accessing The Project